harveysoftwaresolutions/wingpos-officeboard/README.md

 # wingpos-officeboard
-wingpos-officeboard is designed to be the buisness designed of things.
+wingpos-officeboard is designed to be the buisness side of things.